 Fact or Fiction? employs graphic panels and constructible toy “nanobots” to teach visitors what’s real in nanotechnology, and what remains science fiction.
 Learn about the potential risks and benefits that could come with nanoscale robots, and the challenges that still prevent us from creating them.
 Build a toy nanobot—what could it do if it were real?

-NISE Network Program Development A Guide to Creating Effective Learning Experiences for Public Audiences
+Program Development: A NISE Network Guide to Creating Effective Learning Experiences for Public Audiences

 This guide offers a comprehensive overview of NISE Network programming, including development by a multi-organization team, implementation by hundreds of partners nationwide, and impact on public audiences.
 It offers a practical introduction to the approaches, methods, and tools the Network uses to ensure our programs provide effective learning opportunities.
+Planning NISE Net program development is part of a large, complex public engagement effort that includes multiple workgroups creating

 This is a framework for a school field trip of students aged 8 - 11 years.
 Students learn about nanoscale science and engineering through hands-on activities.
 The framework is intended to be delivered in a one hour session.